isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Singapore and Beijing launch Interoperable Digital Documents Against Payment Trade Corporation.md

 highlighted that this transaction reinforced the importance of interoperability and common standards in accelerating trade digitalisation and promoting a more efficient global trade ecosystem, while also addressing the scalability challenges of closed-loop platforms.
-UOB also recognised from this project&nbsp;that the digital issuance, transfer and endorsement of a TradeTrust-enabled eBL allowed banks to efficiently establish the authenticity of a BL without a separate validation process.
+UOB also recognised from this project that the digital issuance, transfer and endorsement of a TradeTrust-enabled eBL allowed banks to efficiently establish the authenticity of a BL without a separate validation process.
 When scaled, this can help to mitigate risk of trade finance fraud and strengthen confidence in cross-border trade